Dr. Javad Feizabadi

 Current research projects:

-- Supply chain / operational innovations in nascent market by nascent firms (FRGS Funded): Adopting a ground theory research design Dr. Feizabadi explores the effect of supply chain/operational/process innovations as opposed to product innovations on mitigating the ambiguity level confronted by nascent firms in a nascent market.
+- Supply chain / operational innovations in the nascent market by nascent firms (FRGS Funded): Adopting a ground theory research design Dr. Feizabadi explores the effect of supply chain/operational/process innovations as opposed to product innovations on mitigating the ambiguity level confronted by nascent firms in a nascent market.

 Publications: Refereed Journal